-First Development Director Named, Barbara Welsh1987 First Development Director Named, Barbara Welsh
+First Development Director Named, Barbara Welsh1987 Barbara Welsh was named First Development Director Read more

-Jessie Damroth named Chief Executive OfficerSeptember 2016 Jessie Damroth named Chief Executive Officer
+Jessie Damroth named Chief Executive OfficerSeptember 2016 Jessie Damroth joins the Club as Chief Executive Officer Read more

 The Martha’s Vineyard Boys & Girls Club is a chartered member of Boys & Girls Clubs of America.
 Each local Boys & Girls Club is independently governed and funded, following guidelines and operation standards set by the national organization.
 Collaboratively, Boys & Girls Clubs serve over 4 million youth in over 4 thousand locations across the country and on US military bases worldwide.